Google Analytics Removes Service Provider and Network Domain Dimensions

 For this B2B client, I have RegEx filtering in place to look for customers and prospects who have specific text string patterns in the Service Provider and Network Domain dimensions.

-It’s a very rudimentary B2B IP Lookup function for lead generation and follow-up purposes, and my client liked getting weekly automated reports with these insights.
+My custom filter on GA’s ISP dimensions provided a very rudimentary B2B IP Lookup function for sales lead generation and follow-up purposes.
+My client liked getting weekly automated reports with these insights.

-Here’s a quick example of what that might have looked like for a specific filter on the Service Provider dimension, with Network Domain as the secondary dimension.
+Here’s a quick example of what that might have looked like for a specific filter on the Service Provider dimension, with Network Domain as the secondary dimension in the Google Analytics Network Report area.

-Then I noticed that the activity line for this custom report dropped to zero starting in early February.
-Not good!
+Then I noticed that the activity line for this custom report dropped to zero starting in early February 2020.

-I had a strong feeling this was not a coincidence.
+I had a strong feeling this was not a coincidence or a simple GA bug.
 Something else was going on here.

 Finding the Service Provider (Not Set) Problem